scotdle/personalsitev4/README.md

 * **Scott Caudle** - *Initial work* - [scotdle](https://github.com/scotdle)

-## License

-This project is licensed under the MIT License -

 ## Acknowledgments

 * Special thanks to the kind folks at Netlify for answering all of my questions!